manang/internet-drafts/draft-muscariello-intarea-hicn.md

 hICN data names are globally routable names which are visible to the transport layer end-points.
 Conversely, the transport layer has no visibility of addresses of network interfaces.
-The network layer forwards two kind of protocol data units: the request and the reply, called interest and data packets.
+The network layer forwards two kinds of protocol data units: the request and the reply, called interest and data packets.

 The hICN network layer offers a communication service to the transport layer